vitalight/Velvet/README.md

 * assimp: For model loading
 * imgui[core, opengl3-binding, glfw-binding]: For graphical user interface

+Executable is provided and can be launched using `run_velvet.bat`.

-These dependencies can be easily installed using [vcpkg](https://github.com/microsoft/vcpkg):
+If you want to build from source by yourself, dependencies can be installed using [vcpkg](https://github.com/microsoft/vcpkg):

 ```bash
 ./vcpkg.exe install glfw3:x64-windows